Up to 50% off sofas & mattresses — limited‑time deals.

 How to keep slipcovers from sliding

-Look for ties, non-slip decking, or foam tucks.
-If the seat cushions are slick, a thin grippy underlay can reduce shifting without changing the cover.
+Look for ties, hook-and-loop tabs, non-slip decking, or foam tucks.
+If the seat cushions are slick, a thin grippy underlay can help without changing the overall look, which is the same fit-first mindset behind recovering a sofa without ruining the fit.

 Ready-made vs custom slipcovers